FEDERAL AVIATION ADMINISTRATION TECHNICAL CENTER (USDOT)

 On related pages:

-The Federal Aviation Administration (FAA) Technical Center site is located in Ocean County, New Jersey, eight miles north of Atlantic City.
-A New Jersey Air National Guard Station is located on site as well.
-FAA and National Guard activities led to soil, sediment and groundwater contamination.
+The Federal Aviation Administration (FAA) Technical Center site is located in Ocean County, New Jersey, ten miles northwest of Atlantic City and covers over 5,000 acres.
+The facility is also home to the New Jersey Air National Guard 177th Fighter Wing, the Department of Homeland Security, Transportation Security Lab, and the United States Coast Guard Group Air Station, Atlantic City.
+Activities related to the FAA and National Guard led to soil, sediment and groundwater contamination.
 A Naval Air Station previously located there also contributed to it.
 Following short-term cleanups to protect human health and the environment, planning for the site’s long-term cleanup is ongoing.

 What Has Been Done to Clean Up the Site?

-Pump-and-treat systems are in place to address groundwater contamination.
-These systems bring contaminated water to a central treatment plant, where the contaminants, primarily volatile organic compounds (VOCs), break down into nontoxic byproducts.
-The systems then pump the treated water back into the aquifer.
+Thermal Conductive Heating (THC) is in place to address groundwater contamination.
+This system heats contaminated water contaminanted with volatile organic compounds (VOCs) until the contaminants break down into nontoxic byproducts.
 One area of groundwater contamination remains in which the New Jersey Air National Guard manages.
 It is currently in the remedial investigation/feasibility stage of the Superfund process.

 What Is the Current Site Status?